 You more than likely will need a visa for Vietnam.
 There are some exceptions so check your government website to be sure.
 For the remaining 90% of suckers who have to get a visa, there are usually three ways to do so (again, check your country’s official government travel websites).
 Just so we are on the same page, the three types are below.

-Visa on Arrival (VOA) this visa I will explain in detail, since I am currently choosing a website to use.
+- Visa on Arrival (VOA) this visa I will explain this in detail since I am currently choosing a website to use.
 For the VOA you must be flying into a Vietnamese international airport in order for it to work.
 If you are arriving by coconut boat, train, bus etc. this is not the visa for you, you are on your own

 Visa on Arrival (VOA)

-Now this has no basis of facts but I think what happened was the Vietnamese government required visas and then opened the doors for any Joe Schmuck to issue them.
+Now, this is not fact-based but I think what happened was the Vietnamese government required visas and then opened the doors for any Joe Schmuck to issue them.
 Consequently, there are thousands of “legit” visa issuing agencies, none of which is regulated.
 Classic Asia.

 I checked out the official websites of the Canadian- Vietnamese consulate, Dutch- Vietnamese and Australian- Vietnamese pages.
 All of them mentioned that you need a visa, but none actually recommended any online VOA websites.
 I found out that this is because VOA’s compete with their visa market so the embassy/ consulates don’t endorse VOA’s.
 In some cases, I read that the government workers had intimated people to not use a VOA due to various (made-up) reasons.
 Again, from what I have read and from all the people I know who have gone to Vietnam, the VOA is completely legitimate, you just need to be cautious of which agency you choose to issue it.